SEC v. Rimar: AI-Driven Trading Platform Claim Evidence Questions

 How this applies to your vendor evaluation

-If a vendor you are evaluating makes a claim with this pattern, use the checker to review their specific wording against the evidence standard this case documents.
+If a vendor you are evaluating makes a claim with this pattern, copy the exact sentence and review that wording against the evidence standard this case documents.

-Review similar vendor wording in the checker Paste the vendor claim text.
-The checker returns evidence needed, buyer questions, and wording boundaries—not a fraud or compliance verdict.
+Paste similar vendor wording into the checker AI washing-style claim review Best first run: one sentence is enough.
+The checker returns evidence needed, buyer questions, and wording boundaries, not a truth or compliance verdict.

 Wording boundary direction